 Figure 4.15.6.6-1: Setting up an AF session with required QoS procedure

-1. The AF sends a request to reserve resources for an AF session using Nnef_AFsessionWithQoS_Create request message (UE address, AF Identifier, Flow description(s) or External Application Identifier, QoS reference, QoS parameters, Alternative Service Requirements (as described in clause 6.1.3.22 of TS 23.503 [20]), DNN, S-NSSAI) to the NEF.
+1. The AF sends a request to reserve resources for an AF session using Nnef_AFsessionWithQoS_Create request message (UE address or a list of UE address, AF Identifier, Flow description(s) or External Application Identifier, QoS reference, QoS parameters, Alternative Service Requirements (as described in clause 6.1.3.22 of TS 23.503 [20]), DNN, S-NSSAI) to the NEF.
 Optionally, a period of time or a traffic volume for the requested QoS can be included in the AF request.
 The AF may, instead of a QoS Reference, provide the following individual QoS parameters: Requested 5GS Delay (optional), Requested Priority (optional), Requested Guaranteed Bitrate, Requested Maximum Bitrate.
 Regardless, whether the AF request is formulated using a QoS Reference or Individual QoS paramaters, the AF may also provide the following optional QoS parameters: flow direction, Burst Size, Burst Arrival Time at UE (uplink) or UPF (downlink), Periodicity, Time domain, Survival Time.
 When optional Alternative Service Requirements are provided by the AF request that is formulated with the help of Individual QoS parameters, Requested Alternative QoS Parameter Set(s) as in clause 6.1.3.22 of TS 23.503 [20] may be provided instead of a QoS Reference.

 2. The NEF assigns a Transaction Reference ID to the Nnef_AFsessionWithQoS_Create request.
 The NEF authorizes the AF request and may apply policies to control the overall amount of QoS authorized for the AF.
 If the authorisation is not granted, all steps (except step 5) are skipped and the NEF replies to the AF with a Result value indicating that the authorisation failed.